 HHP 130 ADVANCED WEIGHT TRAINING analyzes the techniques and skills of weight training to achieve individual goals.
 The course will go over various core lifts, Olympic lifts, and repetition strength testing.
-Prerequisite: HHP 120 or instructors permission.
-1 credit.
+Prerequisite: HHP 120 or consent of instructor.
+2 credits.